 Fill the room with your voice.
-If necessary, use a microphone, and in that case, bring batteries every day.
+If necessary, use a microphone.
 Imagine speaking with a person in the back row.

-2. Be prompt so that the students will too.

-- Start at the official time everyday, using a room clock or a laptop clock.
-There are 15 minutes between classes, so there should be plenty of time to prepare technology and boards.

-- "It disrupts the other students if you leave before the end of the time."
-Emphasize their obligation to each other, not your irritation with them.
-Tell them to inform you before class if they intend to leave early, and ask them to sit in the back row.

-- If you are in the middle of something at the end of the time (something you should try not to do), say "I need one minute to finish this idea" or "I will return to this example at the beginning of next time" (and then do it).
+- 2. Be prompt so that the students will too. - Start at the official time everyday, using a room clock or a laptop clock.
+There are 15 minutes between classes, so there should be plenty of time to prepare technology and boards. - Ask them to inform you before class if they intend to leave early, and ask them to sit in the back row. - If you are in the middle of something at the end of the time (something you should try not to do), say "I need one minute to finish this idea" or "I will return to this example at the beginning of next time" (and then do it).

-3. When students are anonymous, they are less likely to feel personal responsibility for their behavior.

-- Choose a handful to names to call at the beginning of class. - Urge them to visit your office hour, if only briefly. - Stop by your students' discussion sections. - Chat with students before class.
+- 3. When students are anonymous, they are less likely to feel personal responsibility for their behavior. - Print out the class roster with photos. - Choose a handful to names to call at the beginning of class. - Urge them to visit your office hour, if only briefly. - Stop by your students' discussion sections. - Chat with students before class.